drupalprojects/drush-vagrant/README.md

 ------------

-Aegir-up depends on Drush and Vagrant (which in turn depends on VirtualBox, and possibly Ruby and RubyGems.)
+Aegir-up depends on Drush and Vagrant (which in turn depends on VirtualBox, and possibly Ruby and RubyGems), along with NFS.

 Vagrant 1.0+ is required, and installation instructions can be found at: http://vagrantup.com/docs/getting-started/index.html